maxistar/dropstation/backend/java/readme.md

 - [x] setup simple structure
 - [x] run simple project
 - [x] run simple project in docker
-- [ ] connect simple project to database
+- [x] connect simple project to database
-- [ ] use grable insted of maven - I like gradle more
+- [x] use grable insted of maven - I like gradle more
-- [ ] create docker compose with mysql backend
+- [x] create docker compose with mysql backend
-- [ ] create simple grud api endpoints
+- [x] create simple grud api endpoints
+- [ ] create classes for watering system
+- [ ] create authorization for the backend
+- [ ] create authorization for devices

 ## How to start